AWS EDP 2024 Negotiation Guide

 - Hitting the Thresholds: Optimize your EDP targets to avoid additional costs that may be incurred due to underspending or overspending on your EDP commitment.
 Set your commitment thresholds just below your forecasted usage demands to ensure that you don’t leave money on the table due to the underconsumption of the services.
-On the other hand, review the higher discount tiers and see if you can improve your cloud TCO or generate more revenue by committing to more AWS spending at a higher discount.

-Getting the right answers to these questions and preparing yourself for negotiating on the AWS EDP is crucial to reducing your AWS bill.
+Getting the correct answers to these questions and preparing yourself for negotiating on the AWS EDP is crucial to reducing your AWS bill.
 Strategically approaching the contract discussion improves your negotiation power and will help close a deal tailored for your cloud usage demands at a lower TCO.

 How CloudForecast Can Help with EDP Prep